-Branch Awards: Each Branch Winner receives the opportunity to travel to New York City to compete and perform on stage in New York City alongside their peers from across the country.
+Branch Awards: In 2022 branch winners will not travel to New York City due to COVID.
 Additional prizes at this level vary by branch.
-Some branches also provide awards for the winners' teachers.
+Some branches also provide awards for the branch winners' teachers.
+If conditions in January 2022 allow, the ten finalists will travel to New York City.

-National Awards: The winners of the ESU National Shakespeare Competition receive scholarships and cash awards.
-Exact prizes to be determined.
-In 2018, the prizes were:
+National Awards: The three winners of the ESU National Shakespeare Competition receive the following scholarships or a cash award.
+Exact prizes may change due to COVID.

-1st place: A scholarship to the Young Actor's Summer School at the Royal Academy of Dramatic Art in London.

-2nd place: A scholarship to the American Shakespeare Center's Theatre Camp in Staunton, VA.
+1st place: A scholarship to the Midsummer Conservatory at the British American Drama Academy in Oxford, U.K. 2nd place: A scholarship to the American Shakespeare Center's Theatre Camp in Staunton, VA.
+3rd place: \$1000

-3rd place: \$500